holodon/KR_solutions/README.md

-# The C programming language / Second Edition
-## by Brian Kernighan and Dennis Ritchie

-my solutions to the exercises from the book "The C Programming Language"
+my solutions to the exercises from the book "The C Programming Language" Second Edition by Brian Kernighan and Dennis Ritchie